SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 * Path deviation: A malicious router intentionally diverts a SAV-specific Message to an incorrect next-hop AS, contrary to the expected path defined by the AS Path.
 By deviating from the intended routing path, the attacker can disrupt the proper dissemination of SAV-related information and introduce inconsistencies or conflicts in the validation process.
 This can undermine the effectiveness and accuracy of source address validation within the inter-domain SAVNET architecture.

 Overall, inter-domain SAVNET shares similar security threats with BGP and can leverage existing BGP security mechanisms to enhance both session and content security.
 Session security can be enhanced by employing session authentication mechanisms used in BGP, such as MD5, TCP-AO, or Keychain.
 Similarly, content security can benefit from the deployment of existing BGP security mechanisms like RPKI, BGPsec, and ASPA.
 While these mechanisms can address content security threats, their widespread deployment is crucial.
 Until then, it is necessary to develop an independent security mechanism specifically designed for inter-domain SAVNET.
 One potential approach is for each origin AS to calculate a digital signature for each AS path and include these digital signatures within the SAV-specific Messages.
-Upon receiving a SAV-specific Message, the SAV-specific message processor can verify the digital signature to ascertain the message's authenticity.
+Upon receiving a SAV-specific Message, the SAV Agent can verify the digital signature to ascertain the message's authenticity.
 Furthermore, it is worth noting that the information channel of the inter-domain SAVNET architecture may need to operate over a network link that is currently under a source address spoofing attack.
 As a result, it may experience severe packet loss and high latency due to the ongoing attack, and the implementation of the information channel should ensure uninterrupted communication.
 Detailed security designs and considerations will be addressed in a separate draft, ensuring the robust security of inter-domain SAVNET.

 # Privacy Considerations